 Lots of folks come through IKAR’s doors during Rosh Hashanah and Yom Kippur, and we do everything we can to make sure everyone has what they need.
 Our online system allows us to compile all relevant data and organize for the High Holy Days as efficiently as possible.
 If you need any help, please call us or e-mail firstname.lastname@example.org.

 Wait – why do I have to pay to pray?

 It costs money to run HHDs — to pay for everything from staff to air conditioning to apples & honey!
 We promise we’ll make it worth your investment.
-But also: Erev Rosh Hashanah, Rosh Hashanah Day 2, and Yom Kippur from Yizkor through Neilah are available at no charge.
-To attend these free services you still must register in advance and bring a photo ID.
-(There is a one-time nominal administrative fee per person.)
+But also: Erev Rosh Hashanah, Rosh Hashanah Day 2, and Yom Kippur from Yizkor through Neilah are available at no charge*.
+To attend these free services you still must register in advance and bring a photo ID. (*There is a one-time nominal administrative fee per person.)
 We are committed to ensuring that financial constraints are never a barrier.
 For more information, see our Ezra page.

 How do I get my IKARds?

 Members: IKARds will be automatically printed for all current members.
 You may pick them up at Shabbat services leading up to the HHDs, at the IKAR office, or at the main check-in desk on Rosh Hashanah or Yom Kippur.
 You must show a valid photo ID to get your IKARd, regardless of the pickup spot.
 We recommend picking up your IKARds in advance to avoid the long lines at check-in.

 Non-members: If you purchased IKARds online, they’ll be waiting for you at the main check-in desk when you arrive.

 What do I need to bring with me to services?